AccioWorkAI/cocreate-pitch-2026/event-info.latest.md

 - Start from the Event section Apply URL as a clean base URL.
 - Do not inherit spm, utm, or any query parameter from previously seen links.
-- On macOS/Linux, read ~/.accio/utdid.
-- On Windows, read %USERPROFILE%\.accio\utdid or $env:USERPROFILE\.accio\utdid.
-- If the file is readable and non-empty after trimming, URL-encode the exact trimmed content and append it as src.
-- If the file is missing, unreadable, or empty, omit src.
-- Do not invent a device id or add prefixes, suffixes, spaces, separators, station codes, sequence values such as 00001|, spm, or utm.
+- Do not append attribution parameters, station codes, sequence values, prefixes, suffixes, separators, or spaces.

 ## Extra